DarkEnergyProcessor/livesim2_async/README.md

 * Raw SIF beatmap, this is main beatmap format that DEPLS uses.

 * Sukufesu Simulator beatmap, yuyu live simulator beatmap.
-Conversion will be done on load.
+Beatmap is loaded on-the-fly

 * Custom Beatmap Festival project folder.
 Conversion will be done on load

 * MIDI, specialized MIDI file.
-MIDI is loaded and converted on-the-fly.
+MIDI is loaded and converted on-the-fly

 Disclaimer
 ==========